omar5mohamed/ieee/week3/readme.md

  A vulnerability in the Payment Status function allows unauthorized access without authentication.
 Attackers can check the payment status of any transaction by making a direct request, exposing sensitive transaction details.

 # summary of Authentication reports from HackerOne

+## report #921780
+this vulnerability is on snap chat log out function which when you logout with victim userid the site sent otp code by mistakenly

+1. Normally, when you log out, Snapchat expects your own user_id in the logout request.
+2. The attacker replaces their user_id with the victim’s user_id in the logout request.
+3. Snapchat mistakenly sends back an OTP token (a one-time password token) for the victim's account, thinking the victim is logging in.
+4. The attacker then uses this OTP token to log in as the victim.

+## report #770504

+this vulnerability is in twitter when you change email or phone number the site asks for password and sent flow_token with status is it true or false and redirect it

+1. Go to Settings and Privacy -> Accounts.
+2. Click on Email -> Update email address.
+3. Enter any random password and click 'Next'.
+4. Intercept the request and copy the flow token.
+5. Modify the server's response to indicate a successful authentication.
+6. Forward the modified response to bypass the password screen.